pingcap/pingcap.github.io/src/ai/guides/connect.md

 Choose the steps based on your deployment type:

-=== "TiDB Cloud Serverless"
+=== "TiDB Cloud Starter"

-    You can create a serverless cluster in the [TiDB Cloud](https://tidbcloud.com/free-trial/), and then get the connection parameters from the web console.
+    You can create a starter cluster in the [TiDB Cloud](https://tidbcloud.com/free-trial/), and then get the connection parameters from the web console.

     1. Navigate to the [Clusters page](https://tidbcloud.com/clusters), and then click the name of your target cluster to go to its overview page.
     2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed, with connection parameters listed.